rrubberr/LuxRender/README.md

 ### LuxRays

-* New FlatPak build system with GCC 12 support.
+* New FlatPak build system with GCC 15 support.

 ### LuxRender

-* New FlatPak build system with GCC 12 support.
+* New FlatPak build system with GCC 15 support.
-* New QT5 based GUI with dark mode and theme support.
+* New QT6 based GUI with theming support.
 * Added the ability to select more than 32 threads in the GUI.
 * Added a fifth decimal place to certain post-process effects for finer tuning.
-* Removed support for LuxCoreRender rendering engines.
-If LuxCoreRender features are desired, such as pure OpenCL path tracing, users are reccomended to consult the [LuxCoreRender project page.](https://github.com/LuxCoreRender)
+* Removed support for LuxCoreRender and OpenCL.
+* If these features are desired, consult the [LuxCoreRender project page](https://github.com/LuxCoreRender).

 ### LuxBlend

 * Added the ability to set the mesh accelerator (QBVH, KDTree, etc.) per-mesh in the Blender mesh data panel.
-* Added the Hybrid Bidirectional integrator for OpenCL-accelerated bidirectional path tracing.
-* Added the IGI (Instant Global Illumination) accelerator.
-* Added the ERPT (Energy Redistribution Path Tracing) sampler and associated settings.
-This is experimental and often generates poor results.
-* Added the Mutation Range setting for the Metropolis Sampler.
-* Added additional accelerators including BVH/Octree and the ability to use no accelerator.
 * Removed support for LuxCoreRender rendering engines.
-If LuxCoreRender features are desired, such as pure OpenCL path tracing, users are reccomended to consult the [LuxCoreRender project page.](https://github.com/LuxCoreRender)
+* If these features are desired, consult the [BlendLuxCore project page](https://github.com/luxcorerender/blendluxcore).

 ## Known limitations

-The LuxRender Flatpak is intended for use with modern Linux systems, and has been confirmed to build on a wide variety of current distributions from Debian 12, to Fedora 39, to Clear Linux version 40000+.
+The LuxRender Flatpak is intended for use with modern Linux systems, and has been confirmed to build on a wide variety of current distributions from Debian and Ubuntu, to Fedora and RHEL, and is developed on Gentoo.

-Support for Windows and MacOS is not planned.
+Support for Windows and MacOS is not planned, although there is no reason the system could not still be compiled for those systems.

-On older Linux systems, Mac OSX, and Windows, users are reccomended to use [LuxRender 1.6 binaries.](https://wiki.luxcorerender.org/Previous_Version)
+Users of older Linux systems, Mac OSX, and Windows, should use the legacy [LuxRender 1.6 binaries](https://wiki.luxcorerender.org/Previous_Version).